HappyCerberus/cpp-coding-interview/manuscript/002_lists_003_problems.md

 ### Reverse k-groups in a list

 Our first challenge is all about diligence.
 Given a singly-linked list and a positive integer k, transpose the list so that each group of k elements is in reversed internal order.
-If k doesn't divide the number of elements without a remainder, the remainder of nodes should be left in their original order.
+If k doesn't divide the number of elements without a remainder, the remainder of nodes should be left in their original order{i: "lists!reverse"}.

 ![Example of reversing groups of 3 elements.](linked_list/list_reverse_k_groups_01.png)